Oliver-Shariff/compilpaca/readMe.md

 # HEY ALAN - PLEASE GRADE THE MAIN BRANCH

-In its current state this program performs lexical analysis on input code.
+In its current state this program performs lexical analysis and parsing on input code.
 Per professor's request node is not comitted.
 However a CORS issue may occur if opening index.html in the browser.
 I use the live server feature in VSCode to avoid this.

 To see my thoughts and notes throughout this project you can read my commits, comments, and **devNotes.txt**.